 Find out now: How much house can I afford?

 Whether a veteran’s disability is service-related or not, he or she may qualify for a HISA grant.
 However, veterans with service-related disabilities are eligible for a higher amount in HISA grants than are veterans with non-service-related disabilities.

 But having a disability isn’t an automatic ticket to a HISA grant.
 Instead, a veteran must have a prescription from a doctor indicating that the structural improvements and alterations are medically necessary.
 Think prescriptions are just for pharmaceuticals?
 Think again.
 A veteran’s VA doctor can prescribe specific changes to a veteran’s home.
 The prescription will identify the veteran and his or her medical diagnosis before listing the structural changes the doctor recommends for the veteran’s home.
 With that prescription in hand, the veteran can apply for a HISA grant.

 If you’re a veteran with a disability, your doctors will assess whether your condition stems from your service.
 Veterans’ disabilities may be wholly service-related, wholly non-service-related or somewhere in between.
 If the disability falls in the last category your physicians will assign a percentage.
 That percentage affects your eligibility for HISA grants.
 Servicemembers and veterans who have a service-connected condition or disability are eligible for a lifetime benefit of up to $6,800 in HISA grants.
 Veterans whose conditions are 50% or more connected to their service are also eligible for up to $6,800.
+That level has not been raised in more than 12 years.
 However, veterans who have non-service-related disabilities (or disabilities that are below 50% service-connected) are only eligible for a lifetime benefit of up to $2,000 in HISA grants.

 Applying for a HISA Grant